-- Open lines of communication between the school and parents in the preferred language whenever possible (translation services/Google Translator via laptop) - o Translated Services has been arranged via Temporary Contract on an "as needed" basis yearly or by semester. - o ELL teachers as well as both high school Spanish teachers have also served as translators for new student registration, Back-to-School Night activities, Parent Conferences, etc. for our ELL students and their parents - o Teachers utilize the "Say Hi" App as an additional resource to communicate with their students and families. - Multiple modes of regular communication, i.e. handwritten note, phone call, email have been used regarding both positive and negative behaviors when contacting home - Home visits (as needed) - Peer buddies; peer tutoring opportunities (as needed) - Utilize School Counselors in each school as the Family Coordinator/Liaison for each of our ELL families and work in conjunction with our ELL faculty to monitor student success through grades, attendance, growth in iReady Reading and/or iReady Math; pass rate on High School Assessments, completion of Student Service Learning Hours, etc.
+- Open lines of communication between the school and parents in the preferred language whenever possible (translation services/Google Translator via laptop) - Translated services have been arranged via Temporary Contract on an "as needed" basis yearly or by semester. - ELL teachers as well as both high school Spanish teachers have also served as translators for new student registration, Back-to-School Night activities, Parent Conferences, etc. for our ELL students and their parents. - Teachers utilize the "Say Hi" App as an additional resource to communicate with their students and families. - Multiple modes of regular communication, i.e. handwritten note, phone call, email have been used regarding both positive and negative behaviors when contacting home - Home visits (as needed) - Peer buddies and peer tutoring opportunities (as needed) - GCPS will utilize School Counselors in each school as the Family Coordinator/Liaison for each of our ELL families and work in conjunction with our ELL faculty to monitor student success through grades, attendance, growth in iReady Reading and/or iReady Math; pass rate on High School Assessments, completion of Student Service Learning Hours, etc.

-As a way to increase parental involvement and support, GCPS has:
+As a way to increase parental involvement and support, GCPS has and will continue to:

-- ELL Home Language Survey - Provided resources to our ELL students in their native language, including A Guide to School for Families of English Learners (link below)
+- Implement the ELL Home Language Survey - Provide resources to our ELL students in their native language, including A Guide to School for Families of English Learners (link below)

-- All ELL information is available to parents/caregivers via the Garrett County Public Schools website - Encourage ELL parents to volunteer in their child's school or at various school events to have them increase student awareness of their home language, their culture, and continue to support home language literacy - Create opportunities to share their home cultures, language, expertise as this will foster a positive attitude toward the learning process and value for their native language.
-Examples include enrichment activities such as "Christmas Around the World" or "It's a Small World." etc. - Introduce ELL families to one another at Parent Conference Night, Back-to-School Night, and invite them to participate in school engagement activities to make community/neighborhood connections - Invite ELL families to participate in their school's School Improvement Team (SIT) meetings or Positive Behavior Support (PBIS) Team meetings - Avenue to share community resources with our ELL families through the translations of documents, postings via website, and using translation software/Apps/interpreters as needed - Additionally, working with the Office of Title I and other various school administrators in their outreach efforts in family engagement, workshops, and activities, our ELL families will gain much needed support for the ELL students.
+- Ensure all ELL information is available to parents/caregivers via the Garrett County Public Schools website - Encourage ELL parents to volunteer in their child's school or at various school events to have them increase student awareness of their home language, their culture, and continue to support home language literacy - Create opportunities to share their home cultures, language, expertise to foster a positive attitude toward the learning process and value for their native language.
+Examples include enrichment activities such as "Christmas Around the World" or "It's a Small World," etc. - Introduce ELL families to one another at Parent Conference Night, Back-to-School Night, and invite them to participate in school engagement activities to make community/neighborhood connections - Invite ELL families to participate in their school's School Improvement Team (SIT) meetings or Positive Behavior Support (PBIS) Team meetings - Provide an avenue to share community resources with our ELL families through the translations of documents, postings via website, and using translation software/Apps/interpreters as needed - Work with the Office of Title I and other various school administrators in their outreach efforts in family engagement, workshops, and activities, thereby providing ELL families with much needed support.

-Q137 Artifact 1 A Guide to School for Families of English Learners - Spanish

-Q137 Artifact 2 English Language Learners in GCPS (English) on the GCPS Website

-Q137 Artifact 3 English Language Learners in GCPS (Spanish) on the GCPS Website

-Q137 Artifact 4 Parent Engagement Plan for Title I in Spanish

-Q137 Artifact 5 I-Ready (Math) Progress Report in Spanish

-Q137 Artifact 6 IRLA (ELA) Progress Report in Spanish
+Q137 Artifact 1 A Guide to School for Families of English Learners - SpanishQ137 Artifact 2 English Language Learners in GCPS (English) on the GCPS WebsiteQ137 Artifact 3 English Language Learners in GCPS (Spanish) on the GCPS WebsiteQ137 Artifact 4 Parent Engagement Plan for Title I in SpanishQ137 Artifact 5 I-Ready (Math) Progress Report in SpanishQ137 Artifact 6 IRLA (ELA) Progress Report in Spanish